 - 1. CONSIDERS the responses from the Seaview Golf Club and their insurers to the November 2023 Ordinary Council Meeting Resolution; and - 2.
-DEFERS this item until the Local Government Insurance Scheme advice is received.
+DEFERS this item no later than the July 2024 Ordinary Council Meeting for the Local Government Insurance Scheme advice to be obtain and return to Council.